 NEWARK, N.J. -- It's reaching the point where Chris Kreider's ability to score goals despite his lack of NHL experience should stop surprising people.

-New York Rangers on the eve of the Stanley Cup Playoffs after leaving Boston College with one year of eligibility remaining, scored his fifth goal of the postseason in a 3-0 victory against the New Jersey Devils in Game 3 of the Eastern Conference Finals at Prudential Center on Saturday afternoon.
+Kreider, who joined the New York Rangers on the eve of the Stanley Cup Playoffs after leaving Boston College with one year of eligibility remaining, scored his fifth goal of the postseason in a 3-0 victory against the New Jersey Devils in Game 3 of the Eastern Conference Finals at Prudential Center on Saturday afternoon.

 Only Brad Richards with six goals is outscoring Kreider among the Rangers, who now hold a 2-1 lead in the best-of-seven series.
 Kreider has literally grown up during the postseason -- he turned 21 years old April 30 -- and now holds the NHL record for most goals in the playoffs without ever having played in the regular season.